lewagon/dotfiles/05-Rails/01-Rails-intro/02-Stupid-coaching/README.md

 - open [localhost:3000/ask](http://localhost:3000/ask)
 - read the error message

-As we expected, the first entity of the MVC pattern involved in serving the request is **the router**.
+As expected, the first entity of the MVC pattern involved in serving the request is **the router**.

 **Route**